AtomLinter/linter-eslint/README.md

 If Use Global is off, Atom will try to find a local installation in the project folder, look if there's ESLint in `${PROJECT_ROOT}/node_modules` and use it if found.

-The path to the local node_modules folder can be a path relative to the project or an absolute path and should end in /node_modules/.
+The path to the local node_modules folder can be a path relative to the project or an absolute path and should end in `/node_modules/`.
 This path is used if the other methods of discovery have failed.

 If there is no local installation Atom will use the built-in ESLint in the linter-eslint package itself.

 ## Contributing

-See the [contributing guidelines](./CONTRIBUTING.md) to get started
+See the [contributing guidelines](./CONTRIBUTING.md) to get started.